-During the time of Coronavirus, Fielding follows the recommendations set forth by the CDC, and adheres to Federal, State and Local ordinances.
-Any in-person interaction with members of the Fielding community must be approved by Fielding leadership.
+In the case of a health crisis, such as the Coronavirus, Fielding follows the recommendations set forth by the CDC, and adheres to Federal, State and Local ordinances.
+During these times, any in-person interaction with members of the Fielding community must be approved by Fielding leadership.